tirzasrwn/shopping-cart/readme.md

 ## About

-An shopping-cart API for study case using go, go-gin, swaggo, and postgresql.
+A shopping-cart API for study case using go, go-gin, swaggo, and postgresql.
 Main features for this study case are:

 - User can view product list by product category
 - User can add product to shopping cart